CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Background

 \section{Background}

-\textbf{Non-Access Stratum (NAS):} The NAS is a key component of the control plane in modern 5G and 4G cellular networks, managing mobility, session control, and security between user equipment (UE) and the core network.
+\textbf{Non-Access Stratum (NAS) and Radio Resource Control (RRC):} The NAS is a key component of the control plane in modern 5G and 4G cellular networks, managing mobility, session control, and security between user equipment (UE) and the core network.
 It ensures seamless session establishment, authentication, and mobility across different networks.

-\textbf{Radio Resource Control (RRC):} The RRC operates within the Access Stratum (AS) of both 5G and 4G networks and manages signaling between the UE and the radio access network (RAN).
+The RRC operates within the Access Stratum (AS) of both 5G and 4G networks and manages signaling between the UE and the radio access network (RAN).
 It handles connection setup, maintenance, release, handovers, paging, measurement reporting, and security configuration.

 \textbf{Large Language Models (LLMs):} LLMs have emerged as powerful systems trained on massive text corpora to perform a wide range of natural language processing tasks, including comprehension, reasoning, and generation.
 Modern LLMs, including ChatGPT~\cite{brown2020language}, DeepSeek~\cite{bi2024deepseek}, have demonstrated impressive emergent abilities across diverse tasks, showing that LLMs can go beyond text processing to support domain-specific reasoning.
 This capability makes LLMs a promising foundation for analyzing complex 3GPP specifications, where precision, contextual understanding, and reasoning across specifications are critical.